Causes of Pain and Burning in the Achilles Tendon

 Rupture of the Achilles tendon is often seen in athletes who aren't very consistent in their training.
 If you're a "weekend warrior," make sure to stretch and strengthen your calf muscles appropriately and wear good, supportive shoes.

-Often used to treat bacterial infections, fluoroquinolone can lead to tendon rupture.
+Fluoroquinolone can also lead to tendon rupture.
 This injury usually occurs shortly after this class of medication is started.
 Of the fluoroquinolones, levofloxacin is associated with the greatest risk of tendon rupture.

 Symptoms of Achilles Tendon Rupture

 When the Achilles does rupture, some people hear a "pop" or "snap" along with severe heel pain.
-This is so common, that many people feel as if someone kicked them in the back of the heel and they turn around to find that no one is behind them.
+Many people feel as if someone kicked them in the back of the heel and they turn around to find that no one is behind them.

 There may be a visible gap where the tendon is torn.
 Usually, with a tendon rupture, a person cannot walk or bear weight on their foot, although a small subset of people still can.